The following are organizations that have been set up to assist or regulate art in Russia.

 Other Powers: May transfer personal or religious property deemed to be of cultural value to its own possession; certifies films made in Russia or brought into Russia; seeks restitution for cultural items lost or damaged in war; determines which cultural collections may be bought, sold, or exported; decides disputes between religious/historical claims on objects and monuments.

 Russian Academy of Arts is another state institution which also encourages and supports the development of art and art theory within Russia.
-For an interview (in English) with Zurab Tseretli, the Head of the Academy, on the academy’s activities click here.
-For more about members of the academy, click here.
+For interviews (in English) with Zurab Tsereteli, the Head of the Academy, on the academy’s activities click here and here.
+Some of the academy members are also featured here.

 The Official Portal of the Research and Computing Information General Service (RCIGS) is a bizarrely named service of MinCult.
 It is being developed into a general history with lots of information about art, artists, etc. Unfortunately, only part of it has been translated to English.

 The Culture Channel is a bit like PBS in the States with lots of programs and documentaries about art, artists, theatre, history, and other cultural issues.
 It’s widely respected and government funded.